Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB357', 'Data-driven testing with spreadsheets and RVL')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB357.aspx">KB357</a> Data-driven testing with spreadsheets and RVL

 Many test automation scenarios require performing same steps with different data.
 For example, login into application with different user credentials, or enter several lines of a sales order into a table.
 This is data-driven testing.
-From this article you will learn how to do this in Rapise Visual Language (RVL) and JavaScript modes.
-You will also learn how to define data within a test and in external spreadsheet.
+From this article you will learn how to do this in Rapise Visual Language (RVL) and JavaScript modes.В  You will also learn how to define data within a test and in external spreadsheet.

 ### <a onclick="return RegisterKbClick('KB354', 'How to override an action for an object type')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB354.aspx">KB354</a> How to override an action for an object type

-Rapise supports many types of objects in Web, Mobile and Desktop applications.
-And each object has a set of actions that can be applied to it.
-You may want to override behavior of existing action or add a new one.
+Rapise supports many types of objects in Web, Mobile and Desktop applications.В  And each object has a set of actions that can be applied to it.В  You may want to override behavior of existing action or add a new one.
 Learn how from this article.

 ### <a onclick="return RegisterKbClick('KB353', 'Rapise Doesn't Launch Because of Missing Windows Fonts')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB353.aspx">KB353</a> Rapise Doesn't Launch Because of Missing Windows Fonts